Click on the linked questions below to quickly navigate to their answers:

 Q: How do I get access to the Patient Portal?

 A: To access the portal click the portal link on the homepage.
-If you would like to register for the portal you can do so by filling out the online registration or ask any receptionist to web enable your account and send you a link to complete your portal registration.
+If you would like to register for the portal you can do so by filling out the online registration or ask any receptionist to enable your account and send you a link to complete your portal registration.
 If you have any questions on how to register please ask us and we will help you!

 Q: What do I need to bring to my first appointment?

-A: Please bring a copy of your insurance card(s), valid photo identification, and a list of medications you are currently taking to your first appointment here at UPC.
+A: Please bring a copy of your insurance card(s), valid photo identification, and a list of medications you are currently taking to your first appointment here at Universal Primary Care.
 In addition, if you can request to have a copy of your medical records faxed from your previous provider to Universal Primary Care (716-701-6853).
 By having your records faxed prior to your first appointment your new provider will be better able to review your medical history with you.

 Q: Do you accept my insurance?